-Cape Buffalo with Bow in the Long Grass
+Bowhunting Cape Buffalo in the Long Grass

 I stood there in absolute shock, did that just happen or was I living the most vivid day dream ever?

-Since I was 12 years old and started reading books like Death in the Long Grass I have been obsessed with the idea of hunting Cape Buffalo with my bow.
+Actually, the desire to Bowhunt Cape Buffalo started around 12 years old when I started reading Capstick’s books like Death in the Long Grass.
+I became obsessed with the idea of hunting Cape Buffalo spot and stalk with my bow.
 Now here I am 28 years later crawling on my hands and knees through Capsticks’ tall grass, with the magical red dirt of Africa staining my knees, packing under my fingernails and seeping into my very soul.
 All while listening to the mix of my heart pounding in my ears and the strange yet comforting sounds of the African Bush.

-This adventure started in March of 2014 when I was contacted by Professional Hunter Botes Van Der Merwe.
+This adventure started in March of 2014 when I was contacted by Professional Hunter Botes Van Der Merwe (RIP my friend).
 He was wanting to find someone that could help him connect with more bow hunters here in the states and wanted to know if I would be interested in coming over and hunting Cape Buffalo with my bow.
 Well, that was the fastest and easiest YES of my life.
 I wasn’t even sure how I was going to pay for the airfare to get over there, but I knew I was going.

 Cory, his son and I were up at 4 am to hop the first leg of our flight from Seattle to Atlanta, then we had a nice 4 hour layover before we boarded our 16 hour flight to Johannesburg.
 It was funny, as the entire flight over, Cory and I were talking about how it still didn’t seem real.
 16 hours later and dragging butt we were actually in Africa, it was amazing how every step closer we got to clearing customs and meeting up with Botes, the more energized we became.

 We finally arrived at the lodge about 9 pm, so I really couldn’t see much on the drive in other than a couple Zebra, Waterbuck and Nyala, but the lodge and the staff that greeted us were simply amazing.
-The staff got us settled in then we grabbed a nightcap while Botes went over the plans for the next day before I went to sleep listening to the sounds of Africa.
-Just before light I was jarred from sleep by the sounds of hippos just outside my room, what a way to wake up.
-As soon as it got light Cory and I made sure our bows were dialed, then we loaded up into the trucks to begin our safari.
+The staff got us settled in, then we grabbed a nightcap while Botes went over the plans for the next day, shortly after I drifted to sleep listening to the wild sounds of Africa.
+Just before light I was jarred from sleep by a group of very loud hippos just outside my room, what a way to wake up.
+As soon as the sun broke over the mountains Cory and I made sure our bows were dialed in and ready to go, then we literally flew into the back of the trucks to begin our safari.

 The Waterberg Mountains are located in the northern part of Limpopo and were so different than what I was expecting, but needless to say, the area was breathtaking.
 There were animals everywhere, strange plants and the unique smell in the dry air that you just can’t explain.
 Botes and I spent the first day just exploring the concession and keeping a look out for a particular big ol’dugga boy he had seen a couple of days prior to my arrival.

 Well that old dugga boy, didn’t get big by being stupid, we found him with two other bulls and came up with a game plan.
 We were able to stalk to within about 40 yards of them but between the tall grass and the brush I just couldn’t get a shot.
 But what an experience as we laid there in the tall grass for over two hours waiting for an opportunity to develop, but it never materialized, until finally their noses lifted into the wind, tails went straight and off they went.
 So we backed out to try again later.

 Botes and I made four more attempts on that buff and had 4 more whiffs.
 We had spent a grand total of 6+ hours inside of 40 yards with this bull without a single shot opportunity.
-Including, one crazy stalk where Botes and I closed the distance from 100 yards to 37 yards by walking like a couple of drunken sailors across a wide open grass plain, talk about an eerie feeling, standing there with black death staring you down at 37 yards with nothing between you and him but some grass (I may have had sweaty palms about then) but just as I started to come to full draw that bull decided he had enough and boogied.
+Including, one crazy stalk where Botes and I closed the distance from 100 yards to 37 yards by walking like a couple of drunken sailors across a wide open grass plain, talk about an eerie feeling, standing there with black death staring you down at 37 yards with nothing between you and him but some grass (I may have had sweaty palms about then) but just as I started to come to full draw that Cape Buffalo bull decided he had enough and boogied.